-During 2022, it exercised, among others, the following competences:
+During 2023, it exercised, among others, the following competences:

-- Assess the skills, knowledge and experience required on the Board, defining the roles and skills required of the candidates to fill each vacancy and assessing the time and dedication necessary for them to perform their duties well, ensuring that non-executive directors have sufficient time available for the proper performance of their duties. - Report on the proposed appointment and re-election of directors and members of the Committees of the Board of Directors. - Propose to the Board of Directors the remuneration policy for directors and general managers or those who perform their senior management duties under the direct supervision of the Board, the Executive Committee or the CEO, as well as the individual remuneration and other contractual conditions of executive directors, verifying compliance therewith. - Report to the Board of Directors, in advance, on the individual determination of the remuneration of each director in his capacity as such within the framework of the Articles of Association and the remuneration policy, and also on the individual determination of the remuneration of each director for the performance of the executive duties attributed to him within the framework of the remuneration policy and in accordance with the provisions of his contract. - Periodically review the remuneration policy applied to directors and senior executives, including, where applicable, share-based remuneration schemes and their application, and ensure that their individual remuneration is proportionate to that paid to other Directors and Senior Executives of the Company, as well as verify the information on remuneration of directors and senior executives contained in the various corporate documents, including the Annual Report on directors' Remuneration.
+- Assess the skills, knowledge and experience required on the Board, defining the roles and skills required of the candidates to fill each vacancy and assessing the time and dedication necessary for them to perform their duties well, ensuring that non-executive directors have sufficient time available for the proper performance of their duties. - Report on the proposed appointment and re-election of directors and members of the Committees of the Board of Directors.

-- Approve the content of the documents named: Appointments and Remuneration Committee Report on the Chairman of the Board of Directors and Appointments and Remuneration Committee Report on the CEO, for assessment by the Board of Directors in terms of the performance of their duties during the 2021 business year, submitted to the Board of Directors for this body to perform the assessment referred to in Article 34.9 of its Regulations. - Approve the Report on the functioning of the Appointments and Remuneration Committee during the 2021 business year, as well as the Report ratifying the current categories (proprietary, independent or executive) of the members of the Board. - Report on the appointment of Senior Managers and other positions that fall within the first three levels, in addition to those with remuneration equal to or greater than €75,000. - Propose to the Board of Directors, for subsequent submission to the Ordinary General Shareholders' Meeting, the Annual Report on Remuneration of the Company's directors for financial year 2021. - Report favourably on the Proposal on the statutory remuneration of the Board of Directors for financial year 2021. - Approve the application of the Variable Remuneration Plan for the 2021 business year. - Approve the Variable Remuneration Plan for 2022. - Report on the critical aspects relating to the general salary policy for financial year 2022 at the FCC Group. - Approve the Company's Succession Plan. - Approve the Company's staff selection procedure. - Report favourably to the Board, so that the latter may submit the Director Remuneration Policy for financial years 2022, 2023 and 2024 to the General Shareholders' Meeting. - Approve the activity report of the Appointments and Remuneration Committee for financial year 2021. - Propose to the Board of Directors the remuneration policy for executive directors, the terms and conditions of the Chief Executive Officer's contract, and being in accordance with the Company's remuneration policy.
+- Propose to the Board of Directors the remuneration policy for Directors and general managers or those who perform their senior management duties under the direct supervision of the Board, the Executive Committee or the Chief Executive Officer, as well as the individual remuneration and other contractual conditions of executive Directors, verifying compliance therewith. - Report to the Board of Directors, in advance, on the individual determination of the remuneration of each Director in his capacity as such within the framework of the Articles of Association and the remuneration policy, and also on the individual determination of the remuneration of each Director for the performance of the executive duties attributed to him within the framework of the remuneration policy and in accordance with the provisions of his contract. - Periodically review the remuneration policy applied to Directors and Senior Executives, including, where applicable, share-based remuneration schemes and their application, and ensure that their individual remuneration is proportionate to that paid to other Directors and Senior Executives of the Company, as well as verify the information on remuneration of Directors and Senior Executives contained in the various corporate documents, including the Annual Report on Directors' Remuneration. - Approve the content of the documents named: Appointments and Remuneration Committee Report on the Chairman of the Board of Directors and Appointments and Remuneration Committee Report on the CEO, for assessment by the Board of Directors in terms of the performance of their duties during the 2022 business year, submitted to the Board of Directors for this body to perform the assessment referred to in Article 34.9 of its Regulations. - Approve the Assessment Report on the functioning of the Appointments and Remuneration Committee during the 2022 business year, as well as the Report ratifying the categories (proprietary, independent or executive) of the members of the Board. - Report on the appointment of Senior Managers and other positions that fall within the first three levels, in addition to those with remuneration equal to or greater than €75,000. - Propose to the Board of Directors, for subsequent submission to the Ordinary General Shareholders' Meeting, the Annual Report on Remuneration of the Company's Directors for financial year 2022. - Report favourably on the Proposal on the statutory remuneration of the Board of Directors for financial year 2022. - Approve the application of the Variable Remuneration Plan for the 2022 business year. - Approve the Variable Remuneration Plan for 2023.

+- Report on the critical aspects relating to the general salary policy for financial year 2023 at the FCC Group. - Approve the Company's Succession Plan. - Approve the Company's staff selection procedure. - Approve the activity report of the Appointments and Remuneration Committee for financial year 2022. - Propose to the Board of Directors the remuneration policy for executive directors, the terms and conditions of the Chief Executive Officer's contract, which must be in accordance with the Company's remuneration policy. - Report favourably to the Board of Directors on the approval of the new Equal Opportunities regarding equal opportunities and safe environments -, Diversity and Inclusion Policy.